-Grade 12 1/2 CREDIT

-most of us are taught that knowledge is power; however, what happens when people are punished for their curiosity?
-Using selections from some of the world's greatest authors, this survey course will focus on how study of criminality: phrenology.
+100174 Grade 12 1⁄2 CREDIT In literature, is justice ever really served?
+How do we determine guilt and innocence?
+From an early age, most of us are taught that knowledge is power; however, what happens when people are punished for their curiosity?
+Using selections from some of the world's greatest authors, this survey course will focus on how punishments for crimes reveal the values of a culture/religion/society.
+We will begin with the origins of the study of criminality: phrenology.
 Phrenology was a pseudo-science that taught that a potential criminal could be determined by studying his/her skull.
 After establishing the foundations of criminology, we will explore how some of the greatest works of literature define and handle crimes.
-In answering these questions, we commit.
-Students will be assessed through formal writing assignments, class discussions, and relevant
+In answering these questions, we will make intertextual links throughout the course to compare and contrast criminals and the crimes they commit.
+Students will be assessed through formal writing assignments, class discussions, and relevant projects.
+(Prerequisite: Division approval)